Nursing and midwifery interviews

 General tips for all question types

-Think about how you are going to incorporate and show awareness of the 6 Cs in your questions showing strong examples of how you would implement these within your everyday practice.
+Think about how you are going to incorporate and show awareness of the 'six Cs' in your questions, showing strong examples of how you would implement these in your everyday practice.

 Showing your awareness of values and behaviours are also important.
 Familiarising yourself with how your values and behaviours fit with the NHS or organisation demonstrates your commitment.